umjammer/JSIDPlay2/jsidplay2/src/main/deploy/jsidplay2/README.txt

 CRT - Cartridge memory dump
 In some rare cases SID music is part of a Floppy disk or a tape or a cartridge, which must be inserted first, but normally just loading a single file should do the job just fine.
-ZIP - Every emulation format can be contained within a ZIP file.
-We treat ZIPs like a directory

 7. What sound output JSIDPlay2 supports?
 Normally a sound card is used to play music, but you can choose the following things alternatively:
-- Buy a HardSID4U soundcard for your PC (www.hardsid.com) and choose that for sound output.
+- Buy a HardSID4U, HardSID UPlay or HardSID Uno soundcard for your PC (https://www.facebook.com/hardsidofficial/) and choose that for sound output.
 Connection is via USB cable.
+- Buy a SIDBlaster Tic-Toc Edition (http://crazy-midi.de/joomla/index.php/sidblaster-usb) and choose that for sound output.
+Connection is via USB cable.
+- Buy a ExSID or ExSID+ soundcard for your PC (http://hacks.slashdirt.org/hw/exsid/) and choose that for sound output.
+Connection is via USB cable.
 - Use a JSIDDevice for sound output communicating via socket connection (port 6581)
 - Listen to MP3 sound file (Yes, we support playback of MP3 even in playlists!)
 - Listen a tune and write a WAV file to your harddisk at the same time.
 - Listen a tune and write a MP3 file to your harddisk at the same time.
 - Switch between an MP3 recording and the emulation while playback to judge the emulators quality.

 8. How can I use JSIDPlay2, what sort of software is it?
 JSIDPlay2 is software which can be started as
 - an application with a multi-language (English and German) user interface (UI) to control the player using the mouse and keyboard.
-- a console player controlled by keyboard- a Network SID Device to be used with ACID64 (http://www.acid64.com) altogether with HardSID4U sound-cards (http://www.hardsid.com).
+- a console player controlled by keyboard- a Network SID Device to be used with ACID64 (http://www.acid64.com) altogether with HardSID4U sound-cards (https://www.facebook.com/hardsidofficial/).
 So you got one program, that can be used in multiple ways.
+- a Server to be used by HTML clients or apps

 9. How to start JSIDPlay2?
 Important Note: Installation is strongly recommended on drive C for Windows.